kowarschick/json-transform/README.md

 The MIT License (MIT, <https://opensource.org/licenses/MIT>)

-Copyright © 2020 Wolfgang L.J.
-Kowarschick
+Copyright © 2020 Wolfgang L. J. Kowarschick

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal